Indiana Layoffs — September 2014

 |---|---|---|---|---|

-The largest notice was filed by Kmart Corporation - Sears Holdings at its Indianapolis facility, reporting 139 affected workers.
+Topping the list was Kmart Corporation - Sears Holdings at its Indianapolis facility, reporting 139 affected workers.
 Kmart Corporation - Sears Holdings followed with 131 workers.

-The trends suggest a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+These figures highlight a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.